sectorsedgecommunity/mapping-docs/docs/multiplayer.md

 * Allegiance cannot be modified
 * The map `Name` is only used for the post-vote summary
 * `preview.jpg` isn't used in the map vote or post-vote summary
+* Grass does not appear in custom maps, in multiplayer.